Lemon Chamomile Cake

 As for the frosting, we chose a Swiss buttercream, and added mascarpone to make it tangy and a bit lighter.
 The frosting highlights the cake’s lemony notes while not masking the chamomile.
 It’s marvelous: light, silky, and just sweet enough to be pleasing.
 And if we do say so ourselves, the cake to frosting ratio is perfect.

 This is such an absurdly pretty cake, eating it feels like a gift.
-Make it for your S.O. on Valentine’s Day, your B.F.F. on the occasion of their baby shower, or your M.I.L. on her big, special birthday.
+Make it for your partner on your anniversary, drop it off with your B.F.F. for their Zoom baby shower — or bake it for yourself on your birthday, because you deserve it.

 For the cake:

 1 cup plus 2 Tbsp whole milk, room temperature

 6 Tbsp lemon juice